Turnitin

 Getting started

-Turnitin is available from within Canvas.
-Instructors simply configure Turnitin when setting up a Canvas assignment that requires an online submission.
-Instructors can also view the similarity check results within Canvas.
-For instructions, please see the Learn@UW–Madison Turnitin getting started KB doc.
+Turnitin is integrated directly within Canvas.
+Instructors can simply enable Turnitin when setting up a Canvas assignment that requires an online submission, as well as access access Turnitin similarity reports through Canvas.
+For instructions, please see the Learn@UW–Madison Turnitin getting started KB document.

 Pricing